Anshulsm12/First-order-motion-model/README.md

 ## Example animations

 The videos on the left show the driving videos.
 The first row on the right for each dataset shows the source videos.
-The bottom row contains the animated sequences with motion transferred from the driving video and object taken from the source image.
+The bottom row contains the animated sequences with motion transferred from the driving video and object taken from the source image.This is how the working in the project is done.

 ### VoxCeleb Dataset
 ![Screenshot](sup-mat/vox-teaser.gif)